Stanisław Kostka Starowieyski: Palace in Łabunie – Count Aleksander Szeptycki

 The palace was erected as a summer residence for Jan Jakub Zamoyski, the voivode of Podolia who married Ludwika Maria Poniatowska, the sister of the King of Poland, Stanisław August Poniatowski.

-in the late 19th century, after several changes of ownership, Jan Stanisław Tarnowski sold this property near Zamość to Count Aleksander Maria Szeptycki, Stanisław Starowieyski's future father-in-law.
-The Szeptycki family lived there until the early 1920s.
+In the late 19th century, after several changes of ownership, Jan Stanisław Tarnowski sold this property near Zamość to Count Aleksander Maria Szeptycki, Stanisław Starowieyski's future father-in-law.
+The Szeptycki family did not live there, preferring the estate of Łaszczów.
+They moved to Łabunie in the early 1920s, inhabiting a small mansion located 500 m from the palace itself.

 In 1922, Aleksander Szeptycki bequeathed the palace complex, with its 25 ha park and outbuildings, to the Franciscan Missionaries of Mary (FMM), who had been running an orphanage there with his approval.
-The Count's decision was a gift to the congregation in gratitude for taking care of his sick daughter Maria, who suffered from tuberculosis and died in 1917, in Łabunie.
+The Count's decision was a gift to the congregation in gratitude for taking care of his sick daughter Zofia, who suffered from tuberculosis and died in 1917, in Łabunie.

-On June 26, 1922, three FMM sisters fled Odessa, escaping the Russian Civil War.
+On 26 June 1922, three FMM sisters fled Odessa, escaping the Russian Civil War.

 Zofia Maria Bronisława Szeptycki (1904–1958), one of the Count's nieces, became the superior of the Polish Province of the FMM.

 The palace suffered heavily during the Second World War: 85% of the buildings were destroyed.
 After a partial reconstruction, FMM sisters moved back to Łabunie in 1963.

 In September 2019, the FMM congregation opened a memorial area in honor of Blessed Stanisław Starowieyski in the palace Izba Pamięci.
 A modest necropolis of the Szeptycki family (including Stanisław Starowieyski's ashes) has been established in a circle around a wooden cross, on the outskirts of the park.
 Surrounding the palace are graves of the FMM sisters.